solid/authentication-panel/oidc-authentication.md

 Providers] (OPs), and other attributes that are helpful for purposes of [authentication].

-A Web ID Profile, and a DID Document, are both examples of controller documents.
+A Web ID Profile, and a DID Document, are both examples of identifier documents.

 ##### end-user
 As defined by [OIDC]: